reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

   <scope>test</scope>
 </dependency>
 ```
-The declared **`spring-boot-starter-test`** gives us the basic testing toolbox as it transitively includes JUnit, MockMVC and other utility libraries, that we will require for writing assertions and running our tests.
+The declared **`spring-boot-starter-test`** gives us the basic testing toolbox as it transitively includes JUnit, MockMVC, and other utility libraries, that we will require for writing assertions and running our tests.
 And **`org.testcontainers:localstack`** dependency will allow us to run the LocalStack emulator inside a disposable Docker container, **ensuring an isolated environment for our integration test**.
 Finally, **`awaitility`** will help us validate the integrity of our asynchronous system.